Do Wi-Fi boosters really work?

 See a real-world example

 Getting reliable Wi-Fi around the entire house can be a challenge.
-Are you plagued by slow connections or signal loss in some corners of your home or yard?
+Are you plagued by slow internet connections or signal loss in some corners of your home or yard?
 The simplest solution is to use a dual-band Wi-Fi® range booster.

 In this home, the wireless router (A) doesn’t provide enough range.
 A Wi-Fi booster (B) amplifies the router’s signal and provides better network coverage to problem areas.